KarolineKlan/CSS_Final_Project_Group9/content/data-description.md

 The [Salling Group API](https://developer.sallinggroup.com/api-reference), specifically the [frequently bought together endpoint](https://developer.sallinggroup.com/api-reference#frequently-bought-together) was used to create the network linking two items if they were on the same 'frequently bough together' list.
 In this process **any connection of frequently bought together items where one of the nodes did not belong to the foods category was not included in the network.**

-See the [**Explainer Notebook**](explainer-notebook.html) for more details in how the data was scraped and preprocessed in order to be used and analysed in the project.
+See the explainer notebook for more details in how the data was scraped and preprocessed in order to be used and analysed in the project.

 # __The final preprocessed and cleaned data__